duncangeere/gridofpoints/README.md

 If you get an 'error: init' on load, then make sure you have a Grid plugged in.
 The script doesn't function without one.
 If you have a Grid plugged in and you're still seeing this error then post below with details of what Grid you're using and how it's connected to your Norns.

 ## version history

+### v2.0

+There are four major feature additions in version 2.0 of gridofpoints.

+First is that you can now choose which parameter is controlled on the y-axis of the grid.
+You can crossfade between sine and square waves, adjust the release time, or control the cutoff of a low-pass filter.

+Second is that the generative "magic mode" now has adjustable controls for jitter, probability and clock multiplication in parameters.
+Prefer the old approach?
+Turn on "Legacy magic mode" in parameters.

+Third is that gridofpoints now supports i2c connections to Just Friends.
+It's on by default, but you can turn it off if you want to in the parameters menu.

+Finally, the grid now shows you where the octaves are in your chosen scale with slightly brighter LEDs.
+This makes it much easier to play the notes you want and not the ones you don't.

 ### v1.9